 A homeowners association, or HOA, is a group of all the homeowners in a defined area.
-It’srun by a board of neighbor volunteers that oversees services such as the maintenance of common areas, regular trash pickup and snow removal, and it establishes and enforces community rules.
+It’s run by a board of neighbor volunteers that oversees services such as the maintenance of common areas, regular trash pickup and snow removal, and it establishes and enforces community rules, or covenants.

 Costs vary based on what services the HOA needs to organize.
 For example, if your sewer maintenance and trash collection are paid for separately, your HOA dues don’t have to cover those services.
 Some subdivisions need only utility and maintenance care.
 Others focus more on making the space feel like an exclusive community, with tennis courts and gatherings maintained and planned with dues.

-If you find yourself owing money to the board for another reason — because you damaged a fence or sign, for example — you’re liable for those costs, too.
+If you find yourself owing money to the association for another reason — because you damaged a fence or sign, for example — you’re liable for those costs, too.

-“It’s very comprehensive,” says Dawn Bauman, senior vice president of government and public affairs at Community Associations Institute.
+“It’s very comprehensive,” Bauman says.
 “Then some of the states adopt certain versions of that.
 They don’t usually adopt it wholesale because it can be quite cumbersome.”